wormhole-foundation/xdapp-book/src/dapps/2_crossChainInteroperability.md

 ---

 Rethinking the next generation of decentralized applications means dethroning the token as the fundamental atomic unit of blockchains.
 We'll expand on this change in the next section.

----

-## Branded Terms

-In some instances, Wormhole uses general terms for decentralized, cross-chain elements as branded verbiage.
-In most cases, the definition of the general term does not greatly differ from Wormhole definition, though Wormhole's definitions may be more narrow than general interpretations.

-**xChain** - Across the Wormhole ecosystem, the full range of cross-blockchain interoperability is referred to under the term "xChain." "xChain" is the concept that houses other branded terms, like the Wormhole definitions of xAssets, xData and xApps.